Webinar Jointly towards Sustainable Research Data

 The research and innovation system is undergoing a paradigm shift to Open Science to make scientific knowledge accessible for all by promoting unhindered dissemination of research outputs.
 Ensuring the interoperability and sustainability of research data – that is, their long-term preservation and accessibility – is an indispensable element to make Open Science the ‘new normal’.

-Science Europe is organising the webinar 'Jointly towards Sustainable Research Data' on 2 June 2021.
-At this webinar, the new Practical Guide to Sustainable Research Data will be presented, which offers guidance to research performers, research funders, and data infrastructures to help them ensure the sustainability of the research data they generate, fund, or store.
+During the webinar 'Jointly towards Sustainable Research Data' on 2 June 2021, Science Europe presented its new Practical Guide to Sustainable Research Data.
+The publication offers guidance to research performers, research funders, and data infrastructures to help them ensure the sustainability of the research data they generate, fund, or store.

 This Practical Guide provides guidance to ensure the long-term preservation and accessibility of research data.
 Three complementary maturity matrices provide funders, performers, and data infrastructures with a way to create a common understanding of the approaches needed.